Ernyoke/certified-aws-solutions-architect-professional/13-iac/cloudformation.md

 ## DependsOne

 - Allows us to establish dependencies between resources
-- CF tried to be efficient by creating/updating/deleting resources in parallel
+- CFN tried to be efficient by creating/updating/deleting resources in parallel
 - Also, it tries to determine a dependency order (example: VPC => SUBNET => EC2) by using references or functions
 - Dependency can be defined using the `DependsOn` property specify the resource on which we depend on
 - `DependsOn` can accept a single resource or a list of resources

 ## Creation Policies, Wait Conditions and cfn-signal

-- Creation Policies, Wait Conditions and cfn-signals provide a few ways to notify CF with details signals on completion or not of creation of resources
+- Creation Policies, Wait Conditions and cfn-signals provide a few ways to notify CFN with details signals on completion or not of creation of resources
-- We can configure CF to wait for a certain number of success signals
+- We can configure CFN to wait for a certain number of success signals
 - We also configure a timeout within which the signals are received (max 12H)
-- The the number of success signals are received within the timeout, CF stacks moves to `CREATE_COMPLETE`
+- The the number of success signals are received within the timeout, CFN stacks moves to `CREATE_COMPLETE`
-- `cfn-signal` is an utility running on the EC2 instances sending success/failure signals to CF
+- `cfn-signal` is an utility running on the EC2 instances sending success/failure signals to CFN
 - If the timeout is reached and the number of success signals are not met, the stack will fail creation
 - For provisioning EC2 and ASG, we should us a `CreationPolicy`
 - For other requirements we might chose to use a `WaitCondition`